forem/forem/app/models/articles/feeds/README.md

 In
-[Diving into Dev's Relevancy Feed Builder](https://dev.to/devteam/diving-into-devs-relevancy-feed-builder-30m6) we explained the conceptual implementation; providing conceptual entity relationship and sequence diagrams.
+[Diving into Dev's Relevancy Feed Builder](https://dev.to/devteam/diving-into-devs-relevancy-feed-builder-30m6) we explained the conceptual implementation; providing a conceptual entity relationship and sequence diagrams.

 The key thing to internalize is as follows: We want to create a SQL statement